 A U.S. entity with a foreign affiliate is required to disclose the affiliate’s intercompany activity on forms 5471 and 5472.

 Under the 2017 Tax Cuts & Jobs Act (TCJA) also known as the Trump Tax Reform, a U.S. entity with a Controlled Foreign Corporation (CFC) subsidiary has an additional burden of disclosure and tax reporting on its CFC’s Global Intangible Low Tax Income (GILTI).

 Our firm expertly assists with all your federal filing requirements, accurately calculating your tax adjustments and credits to minimize your exposure and taxes due.

-Besides the federal income tax imposed by the U.S. government, most states impose their own state income tax.
-A business that has sufficient connections or nexus with a state must file a tax return for that state.
+Besides the federal income tax imposed by the U.S. government, most states and some cities impose their own additional taxes.
+A business that has sufficient connections or nexus (i.e. sales, payroll, office etc.) in multiple states is required to file a tax return for each state.

 In order to avoid double taxation by multiple jurisdictions, our professional team will perform an in-depth analysis to determine in which states your company has sufficient nexus and properly allocate your business’ income.